markusmoenig/Eldiron/Readme.md

 * A sophisticated behavior node graph makes creation of AI behavior for NPCs easy.
 The node system is backed by a full-featured scripting language.
 * Eldiron Creator has editors for tile-maps, regions and node based graphs for character behavior, systems (like crafting), items and the overall game logic.

-Retro 3D dungeons and regions will be supported in either v1 or v1.5.
-I am working on a [procedural language](https://github.com/markusmoenig/RPU) just for that.
+Retro 3D dungeons and regions, top-down and isometric perspectives will be supported in either v1 or v1.5.

 You can download the current pre-release in [Releases](https://github.com/markusmoenig/Eldiron/releases).